More retailers in Singapore turning to short-term leases to manage costs, stay flexible

 Sustainable fashion firm Swapaholic is one such retailer experimenting with short-term rentals.

-Once an entirely online business, it opened a physical outlet in the Clarke Quay area on a nine-month lease.
+Once an entirely online business, it opened a physical outlet in CQ @ Clarke Quay mall on a nine-month lease.
 It allows customers to swap, sell and buy preloved clothing.

 “The short-term lease allows us to experiment.
 It allows us to see how a concept like ours fits in with this mainstream retail environment, measure impact, gather insights, and then commit to the long term,” said the company’s founder Priyanka Shahra.